-In 2011, John and Matt realized that passwords were preventing nonprofits from raising more money.
-So they launched a second company called Snowball.
-By removing the password, donors effortlessly set up accounts and store credit cards, which leads to greater engagement and more repeat donations.
-Today over 7,000 nonprofits use Snowball to raise more money than ever before.
+By making it easy to authenticate, donors effortlessly set up accounts and store credit cards, which leads to greater engagement and more repeat donations.
+Today, over 4,000 nonprofits use Snowball to raise more money than ever before.

 Swoop officially debuted at Disrupt SF(September 2018) and the Gartner Symposium(October 2018) and the response from the industry has been great.
 Over 100 companies have signed up for Swoop and more are signing up everyday.